October 26, 2016

 Eventually, Geaustier led us to our destination.
 I was told it was a sanitation business.
 I immediately said I was not drudging through the sewers and getting covered in feces to reach the castle.
 Astor told me to relax, and then pointed to the sign on the door.
 It read “Renard Betrois Sanitation Services” in an ancient vampire script.
 It was the first time I had seen any writing outside of the names on the tombs, and the first time I encountered any aspect of language that was not English.

 HAIR: Black and gray

-Astor began getting restless, as the longer we stood outside the more chance we had of being discovered by the evil warlord’s men.
-We had already received a few weird looks from passing vampires, and it was only a matter of time before soldiers came over asking us why we were just standing outside of a sanitation shop looking suspect.
-Geaustier could not convince Renard to help us though.
-Then, at the moment when Renard made eye contact with Astor and me, he waved his hands in a motion as if he were shooing a cat away.
-This was followed by Renard yelling how the Rathegalia blood power was a myth if anything, and if it wasn’t that it had been eliminated as the Rathegalia bloodline was exterminated.
+Astor began getting restless, as the longer we stood outside, the more chance we had of being discovered by the evil warlord’s men.
+We had already received a few weird looks from passing vampires, and it was only a matter of time before soldiers came over, asking us why we were just standing outside of a sanitation shop, looking suspect.
+Geaustier could not convince Renard to help us.
+Then, at the moment when Renard made eye contact with Astor and me, he waved his hands in a motion, as if he were shooing a cat away.
+This was followed by Renard yelling how the Rathegalia blood power was a myth, if anything, and if it wasn’t, it had been eliminated when the Rathegalia bloodline was exterminated.
 His words did not sit well with Astor at all.